GSA-TTS/tts-tech-operations/how_we_work/project_management/the_form.md

 ## Instructions

-- Include the initiative that you are working on so the information can be grouped in a consolidated way.
+- Include the [`initiative`](https://github.com/18F/tts-tech-portfolio/blob/master/how_we_work/initiatives.md) that you are working on so the information can be grouped in a consolidated way.
-- Select the intended audience for your update (check either Leadership, Commiunications or All TTS).
+- Select the intended audience for your update (check either `Leadership`, `Commiunications` or `All TTS`).
 The update can apply to one or many of those audiences.
-- Please write the description so it is readable to the intended audience.
+- Please write the `Description` so it is readable to the intended audience.
 This should be in plain language be clear and concise.
-The expectation is that the Deputy Director will have to do little to no refinement of what is written for the consolidated update.
-- The status type helps organize the types of statuses that we're providing.
+- The `Status Type` helps organize the types of statuses that we're providing.
-- Please indicate if this status was requested so that it will be highlighted amongst the others.
+- Please indicate if `Status Requested?` so that it will be highlighted amongst the others.
-- If this status is one that would make sense to include in a newsletter, please indicate it.
-- Internally, we'll use the Status emotion so we can have a visual of the range of statuses that we're providing.
+- Internally, we'll use the `Status emotion` so we can have a visual of the range of statuses that we're providing.